- The F-1 Economic Hardship Work Authorization is a type of off-campus work authorization granted by USCIS for severe economic need.

 - Once USCIS completes adjudication of your application, you will receive written confirmation of their decision (I-797 Approval Notice).

-- If the application is approved, about 6-10 weeks after the receipt notice arrives, you will receive an EAD (Employment Authorization Document) card from USCIS.
+- If the application is approved, you will receive an EAD (Employment Authorization Document) card from USCIS.
 You may begin working once you reach the start date on the card.
-If you do not have a Social Security Number, you many apply for one based on your work authorization.
+If you do not have a Social Security Number, you may apply for one based on your work authorization.